MicrosoftDocs/fabric-docs/docs/data-engineering/runtime.md

 - [Fix](https://github.com/delta-io/delta/commit/29d3a092) an issue when restarting a streaming query with `AvailableNow` trigger on a Delta table.

-- [Fix](https://github.com/delta-io/delta/commit/0bbec372) an issue with CDF and Streaming where the offset isn't correctly updated when there are no data changes
+- [Fix](https://github.com/delta-io/delta/commit/0bbec372) an issue with CDF and Streaming where the offset isn't correctly updated when there are no data changes.

 Check the source and full release notes [here](https://github.com/delta-io/delta/releases).